<< Back to Stream and Habitat Restoration main page

 Project Location:

 The Linnean Outfall and Gully restoration site is located in the Forest Hills neighborhood in Northwest Washington, DC.
-The gully extends from a dead end on Linnean Ave. south to Soapstone Creek.
+The project extends from a dead end on Linnean Avenue NW, south to Soapstone Creek in Soapstone Valley Park.

 Project Overview: